Should your nonprofit company offer an employee benefits package? And perhaps more importantly, can you afford it?

 Justworks is a PEO, and we offer access to a wide array of benefits and perks, from full medical plan packages at competitive prices to 401(k)s, Citi Bike memberships, access to same-day appointments with One Medical, and access to consumer advocacy with Health Advocate.

-What Are Affordable Perks and Benefits a Nonprofit Can Offer?
+Affordable Perks and Benefits to Offer

 Finding quality company benefits at a reasonable price is important.
 But in addition to finding a benefits provider, there are plenty of other steps you can take as a nonprofit company to give your employees encouragement.
 You can start with free and low-cost perks.